Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 19.58.49 UTC
+- WIB: Selasa, 26 Agustus 2025 20.39.32 UTC
-- WITA: Selasa, 26 Agustus 2025 20.58.49 UTC
+- WITA: Selasa, 26 Agustus 2025 21.39.32 UTC
-- WIT: Selasa, 26 Agustus 2025 21.58.49 UTC
+- WIT: Selasa, 26 Agustus 2025 22.39.32 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: motivational
+Kategori: technology